KidPudel/Iggy-s-Vault/backend/database/partitioning.md

-Process in database where very large tables or databases are divided into smaller parts, which increases load, throughput and fault tolerance
+Process in database where very large tables or databases are divided into smaller parts, which increases load, throughput/speed and fault tolerance

 Types of partitioning:
 - [[sharding]] (horizontal partitioning)